itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

 ### Linked Lists
 - A **linear data structure** where elements are stored in nodes, and each node points to the next one.
-> We have to Linearly search & can't access specific index dired
+> We have to Linearly search & can't access specific index directly like array
 - Easier to insert and delete elements compared to arrays, but access by index is slower.

 ### Trees